Renegade (TV series): Plot

 In season three, Reno goes after Dixon when he learns an $80,000 reward is out for Dixon's capture and arrest for the murder of another Bay City officer.
 It all turns out to be an elaborate ruse set by Dixon to trap and capture Reno.
 Reno is arrested and put on trial for Buzzy Burrell's murder.
 Hound Adams agrees to testify for the defense, for a very large fee, that he knows who really killed Burrell, but when questioned on the witness stand, he implicates Reno, instead, as Burrell's killer.
 With no evidence to prove that Dixon bribed Hound to lie on the stand, Reno is found guilty of Burrell's murder and sentenced to death.
 Deciding not to wait for his sentence to be carried out, Reno escapes from prison with the help of a convict who was bribed by Dixon to kill Reno.
 The convict, chosen by Dixon because he knew he was dying of cancer and had nothing to lose, instead gives the bribe money to his lawyer to hold on to with instructions to send to the police should anything happen to his family.

 As the series is coming to an end in season five, Dixon kills his own wife Melissa, and she dies in Reno's arms.
 She knew what Dixon was doing and was ready to help turn him in.
 Their adult son, Donald Dixon Jr., believes the newspaper articles (from Dixon Sr.'s testimony) and also goes for Reno.
 In the final episode, Reno, Bobby, Donald Jr., and Dixon's boss Marshal Jack Hendricks go after Dixon.
 Dixon shoots and wounds Hendricks and goes on the run.
 The marshals then put out a reward for his capture.
 The last scene shows Reno and Bobby discussing whether to go for him now or let him see what it is like to be a wanted fugitive.
 They choose the former, thus partially ending Reno's predicament while leaving a full conclusion ambiguous.

-For many years after the show had aired, it was thought that the show had ended on a cliff-hanger, without any resolution to the main plot of Reno clearing his name and that the story would have been wrapped up in a hypothetical season six, with Dixon on the run and Reno pursuing.
-However, a "series finale" episode was in fact filmed, where Dixon is captured by Reno and Reno Raines is fully exonerated for the crimes that Dixon had in fact committed.
-According to Lorenzo Lamas, the episode was never aired or offered in the final syndication package because every episode - with the exception of the obvious multi-part episodes and the few episodes focused solely on the Reno/Dixon plot - was written as a standalone story that did not have to be viewed in chronological order.
+For many years after the show had aired, it was thought that the story would have been wrapped up in a hypothetical season six, with Dixon on the run and Reno pursuing.
+However, a "series finale" episode was in fact filmed, where Reno captures Dixon and is fully exonerated for the crimes that Dixon had in fact committed.
+According to Lorenzo Lamas, the episode was never aired or offered in the final syndication package because every episode—with the exception of the obvious multi-part episodes and the few episodes focused solely on the Reno/Dixon plot—was written as a standalone story that did not have to be viewed in chronological order.
 It was felt that a "conclusion" would prevent TV series buyers from airing the episodes out of order, which often happens with shows in syndication.